MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-sql-network-connectivity-issue.md

 If SQL Server is using a port other than 1433:

-If you can connect by hard-coding the port number but can't connect when it is omitted, this is a SQL Server Browser issue.
+If you can connect by hard-coding the port number but can't connect when it's omitted, this is a SQL Server Browser issue.
 If it happens on the server, it's more likely a firewall issue if it only happens remotely.
 The SQL Server Browser service may need to be restarted.

 If using Always On, connecting to the listener doesn't use SQL Server Browser, so you have to hardcode the port number in the connection string.
 If that doesn't work, try connecting directly to the primary node on its regular SQL port.
 If that works, the listener may be bad for some reason.
 Engage SQL Server High Availability to check the cluster and listener configuration.